Characteristics2,3

 Sparring with blepharospasm

-• Cynthia received treatment with a botulinum toxin formulation that contains complexing proteins for 4 years; however, it has recently begun to lose its efficacy and symptoms again intrude into her life
+• Cynthia received treatment with a different botulinum toxin formulation for 4 years; however, it had recently begun to lose its efficacy and her symptoms were once again intruding into her life

 Cynthia standing upright in a boxing ring